CakeTalking 8.8 for SONAR 8.5

 You can now install CakeTalking for SONAR on a 64-bit or 32-bit machine.

-- You must run with JAWS version 7.10, 8.x 9.x, 10.x or 11.x.
-Note that some older versions of JAWS will not run with current versions of Windows.
+- Run with JAWS version 16 or earlier.
+Some older versions of JAWS will not run with current versions of Windows.

 By the way, if you want to purchase or upgrade JAWS